Healthy Homes Assessment Ascot Park

 Draught Stopping Ascot Park

-If you can feel external air entering or the air is clear from a hole or gap, then it is most likely a gap or hole which requirements sealing in somehow.
-Large gaps and cracks should be permanently stopped.
-Cracks that are greater than 3mm and allow air to enter or exit into the house need sealing.
-For example, if an open fireplace isn’t being used, it can cause draughts and should be shut off.
-Property managers and landlords are accountable for ensuring that these draughts are stopped in the maximum extent possible.
+If you are able to feel external air entering or the sound of a clear draught emanating out of a hole or gap that is, it’s probably a gap or hole which needs sealing in somehow.
+Large gaps and cracks should be fixed permanently.
+Any gaps greater than 3mm that allow air to enter or exit into the house require sealing.
+In the case of an open fireplace isn’t being used, it may cause draughts and should be blocked off.
+Landlords and property managers are responsible for ensuring that these draughts are stopped as far as imaginable.

-You don’t need to block gaps or holes that are part of the construction.
-For instance, small gaps around doors and windows could be required to allow movement of the building as the home gets warmer and cooler, in order to let them be opened and closed rather instead of being stuck.
-We will test all doors and windows as part of an Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps which are part of the building.
+For instance, small gaps around doors and windows may be required to allow for the movement of the building when the house heats and cools, to allow them to be closed and opened rather than sticking.
+We will test all doors and windows during an Healthy Homes assessment of your rental property.

 Find the complete specifications of the Healthy Homes draught stopping requirements.